1. Virgin America points (2.3 cents each)

 High Value Awards: Mainland to Hawaii in United First Class (30k), Intra-South American Business Class (20k), and Singapore Suites starting at 32k miles

 Get the Miles: Transfer partner of UR, MR, TY, and SPG.
-Right now the Citi Prestige® Card and Citi ThankYou® Premier Card each offer 50,000 bonus ThankYou Points after $3,000 in spending that can be transferred to Singapore miles.
+Right now the Citi Prestige® Card and Citi ThankYou® Premier Card offer 50,000 and 40,000 bonus ThankYou Points respectively after $3,000 in spending that can be transferred to Singapore miles.

 I probably value Singapore miles more than you.
 My travel preferences are heavily South America and Hawaii based.
 These miles are awesome for flying Flat Bed First Class to Hawaii and Business Class from Colombia to Argentina.